Interstate 355: Early history

 Because of problems with pavement on other roads in the system and anticipation of heavy traffic on the new Interstate, the tollway authority decided to pave I-355 with pavement expected to last 20 years.
 Construction workers laid concrete on the tollway to a thickness of 12 in over an 8 in sub-base.
 The new pavement also incorporated fly ash and less cement, allowing the pavement to achieve maximum strength faster than pure concrete.

 One of the last issues settled prior to the opening of the tollway was the highway's number.
 Originally, tollway officials designated the new road I-355.
-Early in 1988, however, the tollway administration received a letter from the Federal Highway Administration (FHWA) indicating that the highway should be named Interstate 455.
+Early in 1988, however, the tollway administration received a letter from the Federal Highway Administration (FHWA) indicating that the highway should be designated as Interstate 455.
 FHWA policy at the time dictated that auxiliary Interstate routes that join two other Interstate Highways should start with an even number.
 IDOT argued the highway more closely resembles a spur from I-55.
 Ultimately, the tollway authority kept the I-355 designation.

 Governor James R. Thompson and U.S. Secretary of Transportation Samuel K. Skinner dedicated the North–South Tollway on December 22, 1989.
 When it opened, officials estimated travel times from Schaumburg to Oak Brook would be reduced from 55 minutes to 34 minutes, and from Wheaton to Darien from 60 to 34 minutes.
 Tollway officials also estimated that 200,000 cars per day would use I-355.
 This figure has since been shown to be slightly optimistic, with maximum average daily traffic values approaching 170,200 only at the northern end of the Interstate.
 The initial length of I-355 was 20.01 mi from I-55 north to I-290.